dchollar/lake-data/README.md

     - low priority. not sure of the need yet.
   - Add a privacy statement page linked from the footer
   - Add a version that is displayed in the page footer
-  - display error messages in jsGrid
   - Create instructions or help documentation for data entry page and all maintenance pages. have this info appears in an overlay.
   - Enable a date picker in the data maintenance page - maybe
-  - Add a PDF archive to the system. https://optidat.com/pl/pipe-lakes-district-records-archive/
   - set up https://superset.apache.org/
+  - Enable https on the server https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-20-04
   - Create a mapping between characteristic and location and event.
 Want to enforce for data entry the valid locations or events for a characteristic. maybe?

 # Technologies Used:
 - Groovy